We had this with our potato chip chicken and it was so good! For Sam I would omit the chicken bouillon and Mrs. Dash.

 Gluten-Free Pumpkin Muffins

-These were really, really good.
-They are the best thing I have been able to make gluten-free and gave me the confidence that this diet really is possible.
-My GF daughters were so pleased!
 I did not use ginger or nuts, used oil instead of butter, and substituted Pamela's Gluten Free flour mix for the wheat flour, 1:1.
-I put chocolate chips in some of them at the request of one of my daughters. |
+I put chocolate chips in some of them at the request of one of my daughters.

 Friday, November 23, 2012